Pharmacology: Drug discovery

-The inverse benefit law describes the relationship between a drugs therapeutic benefits and its marketing.
+The Inverse Benefit Law describes the relationship between a drug's therapeutic benefits and the socioeconomic status (overall health risk/need) of the population undergoing treatment.
+The law states that the therapeutic benefit conferred by medical interventions upon a population is inversely proportional to its incidence of disease or socioeconomic need.

 When designing drugs, the placebo effect must be considered to assess the drug's true therapeutic value.

 Drug development uses techniques from medicinal chemistry to chemically design drugs.
 This overlaps with the biological approach of finding targets and physiological effects.

 Wider contexts

 Pharmacology can be studied in relation to wider contexts than the physiology of individuals.
 For example, pharmacoepidemiology concerns the variations of the effects of drugs in or between populations, it is the bridge between clinical pharmacology and epidemiology.
 Pharmacoenvironmentology or environmental pharmacology is the study of the effects of used pharmaceuticals and personal care products (PPCPs) on the environment after their elimination from the body.
 Human health and ecology are intimately related so environmental pharmacology studies the environmental effect of drugs and pharmaceuticals and personal care products in the environment.

 Drugs may also have ethnocultural importance, so ethnopharmacology studies the ethnic and cultural aspects of pharmacology.